ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 C:\Program Files (x86)\TeamViewer\Version7
 ```

-## PrivEsc 1: Abusing `UsoSvc`
+## PrivEsc 1: Abusing **UsoSvc** Service

 Since we have full access to `UsoSvc` service, we can modify the `binpath` of the service and pop us an reverse shell.

-`winPEAS` has also given us article <https://book.hacktricks.xyz/windows/windows-local-privilege-escalation#services> on how to abuse services
+`winPEAS` has also given us an article <https://book.hacktricks.xyz/windows/windows-local-privilege-escalation#services> on how to abuse services

-- Method 1: We will create a malicious reverse shell payload with `msfvenom` and transfer it on the machine and modify the `binpath` of `UsoSvC` with our payload.
+- Method 1: We will create a malicious reverse shell payload with `msfvenom`, transfer it on the machine and change the `binpath` of `UsoSvC` with our reverse shell payload.

 ```shell
 cfx:  ~/Documents/htb/remote